behnamyazdan/PythonForDataEngineeringCourse/08-BuildingDataPipelines/05-ProjectAndHandsOn.md

 In this hands-on lab, you will:

 1. **Set Up Your Environment:** Ensure you have all necessary tools and libraries installed, such as Python, Pandas, and SQLAlchemy.
 2. **Data Ingestion:** Write Python scripts to simulate IoT data generation and store it in a staging area.
-Use libraries like `requests` for API interactions if needed.
 3. **Data Transformation:** Create transformation scripts using Pandas to clean and process the data.
 For instance, you might filter out outlier readings, handle missing values, and compute aggregate metrics like average temperature.
-4. **Data Loading:** Develop scripts to load the transformed data into the MySQL data warehouse.
-Use SQLAlchemy or similar libraries to manage database connections and execute SQL queries.
+4. **Data Loading:** Develop scripts to load the transformed data into the ClickHouse data warehouse.

 ## Review and Feedback